ropensci/tidypmc/README.md

 </tbody>
 </table>

-The `pmc_text` function uses the [tokenizers](https://lincolnmullen.com/software/tokenizers/) package to split paragraphs into sentences.
-The full path to the subsection title is also included.
+The `pmc_text` function uses the [tokenizers](https://lincolnmullen.com/software/tokenizers/) package to split section paragraphs into sentences.
+The function also removes any tables, figures or formulas that are nested within paragraph tags, replaces superscripted references with brackets, adds carets and underscores to other superscripts and subscripts and includes the full path to the subsection title.

 ``` r
 library(tidypmc)